-At the core of the Tips campaign is a series of public service announcements featuring real former smokers talking about how smoking has impacted their lives — everyone from 54-year-old Becky, a former child-advocate attorney who is now suffering from end-stage COPD and on oxygen 24/7, to the more hopeful Rebecca, a 57-year-old grandmother who suffered tooth loss and depression due to her smoking but quit successfully at age 53 and ran a 5K race six months later to celebrate.
+At the core of the Tips campaign is a series of public service announcements featuring real former smokers talking about how smoking has impacted their lives — everyone from Terrie, who died at age 53 from smoking-related cancer, to the more hopeful Rebecca, a 57-year-old grandmother who suffered tooth loss and depression due to her smoking but successfully quit at age 53 and ran a 5K race six months later to celebrate.

 Patient Smoking Cessation Tools for Respiratory Therapists

-But the Tips campaign consists of much more than just a series of commercials.
+The Tips campaign consists of much more than just a series of videos.
 It offers clinicians just like you a wealth of resources you can put to work in your own programs to counsel patients about tobacco cessation.
 You’ll find fact sheets, FAQs, downloadable posters, videos, a quick reference guide to helping your patients quit, a community guide featuring a systematic review of interventions that work with specific types of smokers, and so much more.